jgaffaney/digital-glove/README.md

 The app starts with the user selecting a new call.
 When arriving at the patient's side, the user will click "At Patient" which will initiate a run in the database and be ready to record interventions.
 From there, a user can select from one of 4 categories of treatment and then select a treatment.
 Selecting the treatment will automatically record that treatment and timestamp and, for medications, display the time so the user can easily recall the time of the last administration

+## Find it Online

+The app is hosted on heroku at digital-glove.herokuapp.com.
+Users can log in with username: Guest, pw: guest to look around and see how it works

 ## License